JonasStage/seasonal_pond_ghg/README.md

-Currently in review.
-Hopefully soon published.
+Accepted for publishing in Springer Biogeochemistry